AlexKaut/flipperzero-flipperphone-sim800l-v0.1/README.md

 ![sim](https://github.com/AlexKaut/flipperzero-flipperphone-sim800l-v0.1/assets/86695572/ded0a03c-84b2-4d70-8bd3-afd6f6f51145)

 Put the module in the FLipper's GPIO pins.
-Open "GPIO" setting and turn on "5V on GPIO".
+Open "GPIO" settings and turn on "5V on GPIO".
 Red LED will start blinking - the module is ready

 Open GPIO App "UART Terminal", choose 9600 baud rate - now you can control SIM800L with AT comands